XWasHere/obsidian/README.md

 - Timestamp on edited messages
 - Remove a lot of clutter that usually isnt used
 - Remove nitro upsells when possible
+- Solid profile background
+- Fix discord not displaying a users full about me
 - Unmigrated tweaks, unlisted

 ### ReMessageLogger Tweaks